 Important: As of June 2021, Google may withhold US taxes on earnings you generate from sales in the US.
 To ensure accurate withholdings, you should submit your US tax information in the Partner Center.
 If you don’t provide your tax information, Google may be required to deduct up to 24% of your total earnings worldwide.
 If you’re a publisher in the US, you most likely already submitted your tax information.
 To be sure, check your tax information in the Partner Center.

 You must submit tax information for each Payments profile that receives revenue from sales in US dollars.
 You may be asked to resubmit tax information every 3 years.

 - To open a payment profile, click Edit .

 - Under "Settings," click Manage Settings.

-- Repeat for each active Payment Profile.
+- Repeat steps 3 through 9 for each active Payments profile.

 Edit your address

 - If you change your legal address, you must resubmit your tax information.

 - If you’re in the US, you must resubmit your W-9 form with your updated legal address.